Lighthouses of Equatorial Guinea

 tower with gallery but no lantern, painted white.
 Jessica Weinberg's

-aerial photo is at right, and Google has a satellite
+aerial photo is at right, and Bing has a satellite

 view.
 An aerial